ibm-cloud-docs/key-protect/at-events.md

 indicates that the associated resource has a retention policy.
 To enable deletion, contact an account owner to remove the retention policy on each resource that is associated with this key.

-A key may also not be deleted but to a dual auth deletion policy.
+A delete key event could also receive a `reason.reasonCode` of 409 due to a dual auth deletion policy on the key.
 Make a GET request to `/api/v2/keys/{id}/policies` to see if there is a dual authorization policy associated with your key or make a GET request to `/api/v2/instance/policies` to see if there is a dual authorization associated with your service instance.
-If there is a policy set, contact the other authorized user to delete the key or disable the dual authorization policy.
+If there is a policy set, contact the other authorized user to delete the key.

 ### Unable to authenticate while make a request